Create a Website Account - Manage notification subscriptions, save form progress and more.

 During the course of a day it is not unusual for two or three emergencies to occur at the same time.
 If our ambulances or fire trucks are busy, we will dispatch a unit from another city.
 This mutual-aid works both ways; therefore our ambulances and fire trucks are commonly dispatched to neighboring municipalities as well.

-Yes. eBooks and eAudiobooks are available through OverDrive via North Texas Libraries-On-the-Go.
-You can access an extensive collection of eAudiobooks via RBdigital, as well as eMagazines.
+Yes. eBooks, eAudiobooks, eMagazines and eComics/eGraphic Novels are available through OverDrive via North Texas Libraries-On-the-Go and are easy to access via the Libby app.
 You will need a Watauga Library card to access these services.
 Click the Online Databases link on the Library main page to access these resources.

 Each item may be renewed two (2) times.
-We offer an auto-renewal service for any items that do not have requests or if your account has no overdue materials or fines of $5.00 or more.
+We offer an auto-renewal service for any items that do not have requests or if your account has no fees of $5.00 or more.
 Materials may also be renewed by phone at 817.514.5864 during library hours or through your on-line library account.

 Expanding the traditional role of children's services, a Family Place Library builds on the knowledge that good health, early learning, parental involvement, and supportive communities play a critical role in young children's growth and development.

-The Library may accept teens and adults who need to work community service hours for a variety of reasons including honor society requirements and court-ordered service.
+The Library may accept teens who need to work community service hours for a variety of reasons including honor society requirements.
 All volunteer opportunities are contingent upon staff schedules.
 Potential volunteers may be turned away if all volunteer positions are full.
 In most cases volunteers work one 2-hour shift per week.
-Please call 817.514.5865 for more information.
+Please call 817.514.5866 for more information.